 An Overview of Marketing on Facebook

 Social media marketing.
 Kind of a daunting subject, huh?
-Well, it doesn’t have to be.
-Use guides like the ones we publish regularly and move incrementally, and in no time you’ll have your presence set up and be seeing returns on your efforts.
+Well, it doesn't have to be.
+Use guides like the ones we publish regularly and move incrementally, and in no time, you'll have your presence set up, attract more social media followers, and see returns on your efforts.

-That said, today we’re going to be diving in (albeit not too deeply) to marketing on Facebook.
+That said, let's dive into marketing on Facebook.
 Despite the controversies you may have read about, and despite being the granddaddy of all social media, this platform is going strong.
-That’s not to say there haven’t been some changes along the way.
-Primary among these has been a demographic shift upward, the most active users of Facebook in the US are now Gen X and Boomers, not Millennials.
-This shift hasn’t dampened their run at the top however, with a full 75% of the American public saying they use the site at least occasionally.
+That's not to say there haven't been some changes.
+Primary among these has been a demographic shift upward; the most active users of Facebook in the US are now Gen X and Boomers, not Millennials.
+This shift hasn't dampened their run at the top, however, with 75% of the American public saying they use the site at least occasionally.

 So what better place to begin ramping up your social media presence?
 After all, where else will you have access to 75% of the American public?
-We’re going to start with the fundamentals, move on to some level 2 marketing tactics, then wrap up with a quick discussion of metrics and what to look for.
+We will start with the fundamentals, move on to some level 2 marketing tactics, and then wrap up with a quick discussion of metrics and what to look for.

-Want to get your company’s presence on Facebook up and running in a day?
-Totally doable.
-There are just a couple of items to clear up first, and you’ll be ready for that first post!
+Want to get your company's presence on Facebook up and running in a day?
+Doable.
+There are just a couple of items to clear up first, and you'll be ready for that first post!

-If you have a personal account on Facebook, that’s a profile.
-When you look up a company there, you’ll be taken to their page.
-They look awfully similar, we know.
-And they do in fact share may features: profile picture, cover image, and timeline to name but a few.
-But there are also differences that matter for this discussion, namely the unlimited number of people who can Like and follow your company page as opposed to the 5,000 friend limit on personal profiles.
+If you have a personal account on Facebook, that's a profile.
+You'll be taken to the page when you look up a company.
+They look similar, we know.
+And they do share many features: profile picture, cover image, and timeline, to name but a few.
+But some differences matter for this discussion, namely the unlimited number of people who can Like and follow your company page instead of the 5,000 friend limit on personal profiles.

 As for those similar aspects, remember to keep it professional on your company page.
-Use the company logo for the profile picturethere really aren’t any exceptions to that rule.
+Use the company logo for the profile picturethere aren't exceptions to that rule.
 The cover image is a different story.
-Here you can use something that enhances the logo, or maybe something that draws the eye toward where you want people to focus.
-That can be your most recent post, a “contact us” link, or pretty much anything else you choose.
+Here you can use something that enhances the logo or maybe draws the eye toward where you want people to focus.
+That can be your most recent post, a "contact us" link, or anything else you choose.

 And just like that, you’re ready to post

-Add contact information, company hours, a website link, and a brief summary of the company for the main page (the more detailed About Us-style page can follow later), and you’re ready to get posting.
+Add contact information, company hours, a website link, and a summary of the company for the main page (the more detailed About Us-style page can follow later), and you're ready to post.

-A word of warning here, a lot of companies are overeager to fill their timeline with great content and end up flooding their follower’s timelines as a result.
-It’s easy to slip across the line from posting quality content and informative links to spam.
-The former is the goal while the latter is to be avoided at all costs.
-Some suggestions for posts, limited to around 2-4 per day (plus follow up with any comments, likes, etc. to stay engaged, of course):
+A word of warning here, many companies are overeager to fill their timeline with great content and end up flooding their followers' timelines as a result.
+It's easy to slip across the line from posting quality content and informative links to spam.
+The former is the goal, which should be avoided at all costs.
+Some suggestions for posts, limited to around 2-4 per day (plus follow up with any comments, likes, etc., to stay engaged, of course):

 • Product announcements